January 2026 Hiring Trends: Top In‑Demand Jobs, Skills and Sectors to Boost Your Career

 Your 2026 Career Action Plan: How to Position Yourself for Success

-To stand out in the 2026 job market:
+To stand out in the 2026 job market, consider the following steps:

-Invest in AI literacy Learn core AI concepts and tools for your role and be ready to share examples of how you’ve used them.
+Learn core AI concepts and tools for your role.
+Be ready to share examples of how you’ve used them.

-Strengthen digital and technical skills Build digital fluency with data, automation and collaboration tools, whatever your function.
+Build digital fluency with data, automation, and collaboration tools, regardless of your function.

-Target skills‑shortage sectors Explore energy, renewables, engineering, infrastructure and technical trades for stronger negotiating power.
+Explore energy, renewables, engineering, infrastructure, and technical trades for stronger negotiating power.

-Develop soft skills and leadership Focus on communication, collaboration, strategic thinking and ethical decision‑making.
+Focus on communication, collaboration, strategic thinking, and ethical decision-making.

-Commit to continuous learning With 56% of organizations prioritising upskilling, show ongoing professional development through courses and self‑learning.
+With 56% of organizations prioritizing upskilling, show ongoing professional development through courses and self-learning.

 Final Thought: Position Yourself for Where the Market Is Going

-The 2026 job market is full of opportunity for people who are:
+The 2026 job market is full of opportunity for individuals who are:

-Whether you want a new role, promotion or contractor career, align yourself with rising hiring demand and demonstrate you’re ready for the future of work.
+Whether you want a new role, promotion, or contractor career, align yourself with rising hiring demand.
+Demonstrate that you’re ready for the future of work.